jorg-j/jorg-j.github.io/pages/NixOS/NixOS_About.md

 Go to line 87 and replace `MySSID` with the SSID of the Wifi access point you wish to connect to, and `PASSHASH` will be replaced with the psk found in the `wpa_supplicant.conf` file created above.

-Save the file and run `sudo nix-os rebuild switch` and ☕
+Save the file and run `sudo nix-os rebuild switch`